Set#

 Set Attributes#

 A GAMSPy set has several attributes attached to it.
-For a complete list see gamspy.Set().
+For a complete list see Set.
 The attributes may be accessed like in the following example:

-Here data is a parameter, set_name is the name of the set and .attribute is one of the attributes listed in gamspy.Set().
+Here p is a parameter, set is the set object and .attribute is one of the attributes listed in Set.
 The following example serves as illustration:

 from gamspy import Container, Set, Parameter